Update – March 16th, 2015

 We were successful in opposing the motion to set aside default judgment brought by Alan Kippax and BIM.
 This means that the judgment against Kippax and BIM for $6,560,000 was upheld.
 We will now continue the execution phase of the litigation, which will involve trying to collect money owing to Class Members.
 If you would like to read the decision of Mr. Justice Rennie, click here.

-If you have any information as to where Mr. Kippax or BIM may currently have funds or assets, or where the money generated by the BIM scheme went, please contact Chelsea Hermanson at email@example.com.
+If you have any information as to where Mr. Kippax or BIM may currently have funds or assets, or where the money generated by the BIM scheme went, please contact Trevor Siemens at trevor firstname.lastname@example.org.

 Update – June 17th, 2014